pandya6988/my_first_fastpage/_posts/2022-09-11-feature_engineering.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>For the <code>cabin</code> feature we have 687 NaN values (out of 891 entries).
+From 204 available values 147 are unique.
 At first glace this feature does not look useful for the prediction.
 Let's further investigate this feature for better understanding.</p>

 </div>
 </div>